27 Nov 10 Reasons Why You Should Use a Business Broker to Sell Your Business

 Why should you use a Business Broker?
-If you want to sell a, this is an important question.
+If you want to sell a business, this is an important question.
 Experts show that as many as 90% of business owners fail to sell their businesses (see Forbes.com October 24, 2016, at https://tinyurl.com/u9qxkdk).

 Many business owners are asking themselves: How can I sell my business?
 They are wondering whether they should sell their business themselves.

 Business owners wonder if they have what it takes to sell their business on their own or if they should sell their business through Business Broker.
 They may wonder if the should use a commercial real estate agent?

 If they are in a Tampa, do they have to use a Business Broker that’s headquartered in Tampa?
 Or can they use a broker from another city, like Brandon or Orlando?
 What kind of qualifications and licenses are required to represent a business for sale?

 Here are ten reasons why you should use a Business Broker to sell your business.